-9.1 Dual Anonymous Peer Review
+9.2 Dual Anonymous Peer Review

-In an effort to minimize gender, racial, institutional, and other types of bias, the CXC will adopt a Dual Anonymous Peer Review (DAPR) for Cycle 23 and thereafter.
-In the past, Chandra proposers have not been aware of the identity of the reviewers.
-The key to DAPR is that reviewers are also not aware of the identities of investigators during the discussion of the science merits of the proposals.
-The steps in a DAPR review are:
+In an effort to minimize gender, racial, institutional, and other types of bias, the CXC adopted a Dual Anonymous Peer Review (DAPR) for Cycle 23 and thereafter.
+While Chandra proposers have never been made aware of the identities of reviewers, DAPR policies introduced the concept that reviewers are also not made aware of the identities of proposers during the evaluation process.